The 7 deadly sins of Cybersecurity

 Unclear IT best practices for staff

-It’s crucial that your staff understand what constitutes acceptable use of your IT systems, from browsing the internet, to the use of their own devices in the office.
+It’s crucial that your staff understand what constitutes acceptable use of your IT systems, from browsing the internet to the use of their own devices in the office.
+You can have all the right software, but if the processes aren’t being followed, then it won’t matter.
 Don’t leave it to chance – make sure you have clear policies in place.
+We can advise you on the best technology security practices for you and your staff that will make sure no risks are taken and that your business is always safe.

 Opening emails you aren’t 100% sure about